Updated to: 03 September 2019Download as PDF

 National detailed regulation for ESIA

-The Law on National System of Environmental Impact Assessment (SEIA, Law No. 27446) and its rules of procedure adopted in 2009.
+The Law on National System of Environmental Impact Assessment (SEIA, Law No. 27446) and its procedural rules adopted in 2009.
 (Supreme Decree No. 019, published in the “El Peruano”)

 - Guidelines on community relations

-- Environmental Guidelines for projects of exploration and production of Hydrocarbons
+- Environmental Guidelines for the Electricity sector, for exploration and production projects in the hydrocarbons sector

 Sector specific procedures or regulations on EIA